KennyVilella/soil_dynamics_cpp/README.md

 These include, in order of priority:

 - Integration testing: Conduct thorough integration tests to ensure the functionality of the simulator.
-- Multiple digging buckets: Add support for simulating the behaviour of multiple digging buckets simultaneously.
+- Multiple moving bodies: Add support for simulating the behaviour of multiple bodies simultaneously.
 - Force calculation: Incorporate force calculation methods for better integration with rigid body engines.
 - Heterogeneous soil properties: Extend the simulator to handle soil properties that vary across the terrain.